 Even though medicine has advanced by leaps and bounds since the dawn of humanity, the best type of healthcare is still preventive care.
 It is usually far cheaper than healthcare intended for disease or medical treatment, and it can help people to lead healthier lives if utilized consistently, by giving them regular insights into their body and health.

 Preventive health often takes the form of screening, or checking to see if a condition is present before symptoms start to show.
 One of the more useful, if not surprising, methods for screening is urine and stool sampling.
-Urine by nature contains waste products that are filtered out of the body, while stools contain bacteria and other substances from the digestive system, making both of them ideal for screening tests.
+Urine by nature contains waste products that are filtered out of the body, while stools contain bacteria and other substances from the digestive system, making both of them ideal for screening tests, browse this site for more reliable tests in lieu with the preventive health care.
 Urine samples are commonly used to detect urinary tract infections and STIs, while stool samples are useful for detecting things like gastroenteritis and Crohn’s disease.
 Despite their usefulness, these tests often require visits to the doctor, and aren’t very accessible outside the hospital.

 Clinicai is working to change that.
 The California-based company has been researching ways to use intelligent toilet sensor devices to scan stool and urine in homes, without the need for self-collection, and has also recently developed a sensing method for detecting colorectal cancer.
 I spoke with Chun-Hao Huang, Ph.D., co-founder and CEO of Clinicai, to learn more about it’s roots, it’s unique technology, and it’s future potential.